rengokantai/mnwebperfinact/README.md

 - Scripting (Yellow)— JavaScript-related events.
 These can range from DOM-specific activity, to garbage collection, to site-specific JavaScript, and to other activity.
 - Rendering (Purple)— Any and all events relating to page rendering.
 Events in this category are activities such as applying CSS to the page HTML, and events that cause re-rendering such as changes to the page’s HTML triggered by JavaScript.
 - Painting (Green)— Events related to drawing the layout to the screen, such as layer compositing and rasterization.

+####2.4.3.
+Identifying problem events: thy enemy is jank
+Janky frames
+- review this.
+CSS transitions are a technology native to CSS that are perfect for linear animations. __Because they’re built into the browser__, they also have none of the overhead of jQuery, and can perform better than timer-based animations that use setTimeout and setInterval, such as jQuery’s animate method.

+Difference between top and transformY
+- Rather than use the top property to position the element, you’ve changed this to a transform property by using the translateY method.
+Like the top property, this transform method repositions the element on the y-axis. __The difference, though, is that transforms animate better, and with less jank__, which is what you’re after.